 Dr. Diana Chien has worked with the MIT Communication Lab since its launch in 2013, and became program director in the spring of 2017, following the departure of founder Jaime Goldstein.
-Diana first joined the Biological Engineering Communication Lab (BECL) as a Fellow while a Microbiology graduate student in Martin Polz’s lab, studying the dynamics of wild microbial populations.
-Upon graduating with her PhD in 2016, she became BECL’s manager and instructor, mentoring the Fellow team and teaching the communication curricula for BE’s two communication-intensive undergraduate courses.
-In 2016, she also led the launch of the Communication Lab’s suite of online resources, the CommKit, which she co-designed with BE Communication Fellow alumnus Dr. Scott Olesen.
+From 2013-2015, Diana was a Biological Engineering (BE) Communication Fellow, while she was a PhD student in the Microbiology graduate program.
+From 2016-2017, she led the BE Communication Lab and taught the communication curricula for BE’s two communication-intensive undergraduate courses.
+During that time, she also led the launch of the Communication Lab’s suite of online resources, the CommKit, which she co-designed with BE Communication Fellow alumnus Dr. Scott Olesen.

 Program Manager, Broad Research Communication Lab

 Dr. Claudine Cohick manages two programs at the Broad: the Broad Research Communication Lab and the Scientific Frontiers workstream of Broadnext10, which provides an internal funding opportunity for catalytic seed grants.
 She started at the Broad as a postdoctoral fellow in the Cancer Program until jumping into scientific administration, reporting to the Project Planning and Execution office.
 Her academic career has been a sinuous path from Philosophy and History of Science (St. John’s College) to Molecular Biology (HMS), with some experimentation in landscape architecture and musical performance along the way.
 She is excited to now be designing and implementing new ways for scientists to learn how to efficiently communicate their work and ideas.